bxparks/AceButton/README.md

 from a single button.
 Since every button press always triggers a `kEventPressed` event, the only reasonable way to distinguish between Pressed and LongPressed is to use the `kEventReleased` as a substitute for the simple Pressed event.
-When we active `kFeatureLongPress`, we then must activate the `kFeatureSuppressAfterLongPress` feature to suppress the `kEventReleased` event after the `kEventLongPressed` to avoid yet another overlap of events.
+When we activate `kFeatureLongPress`, we then must activate the `kFeatureSuppressAfterLongPress` feature to suppress the `kEventReleased` event after the `kEventLongPressed` to avoid yet another overlap of events.